lamby/20230626/Why giving talks at Postgres conferences matters.md

 So again, I tried to build up a use case and within the use case I was answering the questions and of course talking about metal music which is one of my favorite topics.
 So it's, I tried to mix Jason sounds like really metal stuff.
 I sounds like a killer character in a movie or hears.
 Come Jason.

-**Claire:** I know that one of my teammates gave a talk at pg Comfy u about going back to what Alvaro was saying about how to become a Postgres hacker, and it was him sharing his story about the first six months of becoming a Postgres hacker.
+**Claire:** I know that one of my teammates gave a talk at pg Comfy u about going back to what Álvaro was saying about how to become a Postgres hacker, and it was him sharing his story about the first six months of becoming a Postgres hacker.
 And, and then he gave that talk again at PG Day Paris a few months later.

 So and that's kind of another category of like, not quite today I learned, but you know, what I learned as I was doing X for the first time.
 And I think people always appreciate those as well, right?
 Because a lot of people, whether they're expert or beginners, have empathy for those kind of, you know, first experiences and sharing their observations.